|

 1990s, a new stadium-convention center was planned in order to

-show the city was committed to bringing football back to St.
+show the city's commitment to bringing football back to St. Louis.

 downtown St. Louis.
 It appeared that the city was a lock to land